reddishowo/mobile_app/README.md

 A new Flutter project.

+## This project currently only implements the login feature, which connects to the Firebase database.

 ### Dont forget to install Firebase to the project first. ! ! !
 - [Firebase Flutter Android Installation](https://firebase.google.com/docs/flutter/setup?platform=android)

-## Getting Started

-This project is a starting point for a Flutter application.